 Masala: (these ingredients are easily available at Indian/Asian Grocery stores)

-1 tsp of red chili powder (or to taste)
+1 teaspoon of red chili powder (or to taste)

-1 tbsp of Shahi Paneer Masala (optional)(using MDH brand for this recipe)
+1 tablespoon of Shahi Paneer Masala (optional)(using MDH brand for this recipe)

 - In a vessel, heat the oil on medium flame & once hot add the cumin seeds & bay leaves.
 Once cumin seeds start spluttering add the onions & saute.